-Credit cards are a useful financial tool to have in your wallet as they can increase your spending power when you need to or give you rewards back as you spend.
+Credit cards are a useful financial tool to have in your wallet, as they can increase your spending power when you need it, or give you rewards back as you spend.

-- There is no right amount of cards to have: it depends on your ability to meet repayments and manage balances
+There's no right amount of cards to have: it depends on your ability to meet repayments, manage balances and how you choose to manage your finances

-- Keeping one card for the long-term (over a few years) can improve your score
+Keeping one credit card for several years can improve your credit score

-There is no right or wrong amount of credit cards to have, it depends on your financial circumstances and credit score.
+There's no right or wrong number of credit cards to have.
+It depends on your financial circumstances, your credit score and how you manage your finances.

 However, there are a few questions you should ask yourself before you get another credit card: